-6.3.2.4 Analysis and documentation of FISH studies should be in accordance with Section E9 of these standards and guidelines for clinical genetics laboratories.
+6.5.2.6 Analysis and documentation of FISH studies should be in accordance with Section E9 of these technical standards for clinical genetics laboratories.

-6.3.3 CMA analysis
+6.5.3.
+CMA analysis

-6.3.3.1 CMA analysis can add valuable information that will support and supplement both G-banded chromosome analysis and FISH.
-It can detect small cryptic clinically significant copy number changes (CNCs) in various hematological neoplasms.
-Additionally, CMA SNP platforms can also detect copy-neutral loss of heterozygosity (cnLOH).
-However, this technology cannot detect balanced chromosomal rearrangements.
+6.5.3.1 CMA analysis can add valuable information that will support and supplement both G-banded chromosome and FISH analyses.
+It can detect small cryptic and clinically significant copy-number abnormalities (CNAs) in various hematologic malignancies.
+In addition, CMA SNP platforms can also detect copy-neutral loss of heterozygosity (CN-LOH).
+This technology, however, cannot detect balanced chromosomal rearrangements.
+Published clinically applicable data now show the clinical utility of CMA in the assessment of various hematologic malignancies.^{13,24-27} Examples of the clinical utility of CMA in hematologic malignancies can be found in the disease-specific section discussed below (Section 6.5.4) and the ACMG/CGC technical laboratory standards for interpretation and reporting of acquired CNAs and CN-LOH in neoplastic disorders.28